SUPER TRUCK RULES

 C. Body height minimum 4 inches, roof height minimum 56 inches with driver measured 10” behind windshield.
 Rear Spoiler height maximum from the ground– 44”.
 ALL BODY HEIGHTS, ENGINE, FUEL CELL, AND REAR SPOILER HEIGHTS WILL BE CHECKED ON 4 INCH BLOCKS.

 D. Rear spoiler 5” high with maximum 60” width.
-Spoiler must be self-supporting.
+Spoiler may have adjustable braces.

-E. Rear spoiler angle must be the same all across the spoiler.
+E. Rear spoiler angle must be the same across the spoiler.

 F. Rear spoiler must be centered on the truck, no offset to one side.